Rafagf/Stonks/README.md

 Stonks is a pet project app to track your favourite stocks.

 It uses [Kotlin Multiplatform Mobile (KMM)](https://kotlinlang.org/docs/kmm-overview.html) to share code across iOS and Android.

+There is a published article with more details about it that can be found [here](https://www.rafagarcia.dev/development/architecting-mobile-apps-with-kotlin-multiplatform/)

 ### KMM library
 - Repositories with both local and remote data sources (Data layer).